Home » Symptoms » Dog Symptoms A-Z » Dog Appearing Paralyzed, but Eyes Open and Controllable

 Dog Appearing Paralyzed, but Eyes Open and Controllable in Dogs

 A dog that appears paralyzed but has its eyes open and can control them shows symptoms that may indicate neurological problems or acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. muscle weakness.
-These symptoms often require immediate attention, as they may indicate a serious underlying condition.
+These symptoms often require immediate attention, as they can indicate a serious underlying condition.

 Can Occur with the Following Diseases: